World Bank Blogs:

-I am a contributor to online environmental news site, Sense and Sustainability.
-Past articles include:
+Contributions to online environmental news site, Sense and Sustainability:

 In Canada I worked with a small team to produce the weekly nationally-syndicated environmental news show, Terra Informa, broadcast on over 20 stations.
 During my three years working on Terra Informa, I co-directed and co-produced two extended radio documentaries.
 Both documentaries won the NCRA (National Campus and Community Radio Association) Most Outstanding Documentary Awards (2011 and 2013).

 In the first, we undertook an investigation into worrisome and mysterious air pollution events in Alberta’s oil patch town of Peace River.
-The intermittent pollution cloud has caused a great deal of consternation among the locals, and alleged health problems, yet its source remains unknown.
+The intermittent pollution cloud has caused consternation among the locals, and alleged health problems, yet its source remains unknown.
 Narration is by Myles Curry.